 What are blood clots?

-Blood clots are blood that has become solid inside a vein.
+Blood clots are when parts of your blood thicken, forming a semi-solid mass inside a vein.
 This can happen when:

 - the blood starts to clot more easily (for example, when you’re ill)